dzilbermanvmw/tkgicnssupportsampleapp/README.md

-This document is a quick start guide for enabling CNS volume support on a Tanzu Kubernetes Grid Integrated (TKGI, formerly known as Enterprise PKS) Kubernetes clusters and deploying applications using persistent volumes.
-This document will provide details on configuration of CSI drivers in designated K8s cluster, deployment a stateful application using K8s storage class with CSI driver (OPTIONAL: and backing it up/restoring using Velero open source solution.
+This document is a quick start guide for enabling CNS volume support on a Tanzu Kubernetes Grid Integrated (TKGI, formerly known as Enterprise PKS) Kubernetes clusters and deploying applications that use persistent volumes.
+This document will provide details on configuration of CSI drivers in designated K8s cluster, deployment a stateful application using K8s storage class with CSI driver.
+Finally, there is an overview of steps to back up/restoring that aplication using Velero open source solution.

 Note: thanks to [Alexander Ullah](mailto:aullah@vmware.com?subject=Thanks%20for%20publishing%20TKG*%20CSI%20%22how%20to%22%20blog!)